pamelafox/proficient-python/tests/README.md

-# Testing the Python Fundamentals Documentation
+# Testing the course

-This directory contains tests for the rendered HTML documentation in the `/docs` folder.
+This directory contains tests for the rendered HTML course content in the `build` folder.

 ## Prerequisites